Software supplier Ebix's independent auditor resigns

 The auditor informed Ebix that there was a disagreement with respect to the classification of $30 million and flagged unusual transactions concerning Ebix’s gift card business in India.

-Ebix said the company did not agree with certain statements made by RSM, and that it was now seeking a new auditor.
+Johns Creek, Georgia-based Ebix said in a statement it did not agree with certain statements made by RSM and believed that the accounting for its gift card business was consistent with GAAP, or generally accepted accounting principles, requirements.

+“The Company intends to move as quickly as possible to replace RSM and to complete its 2020 financial audit,” Ebix added.

 India’s Yatra Online Inc last year terminated a pending merger agreement with Ebix and filed suit seeking “substantial” damages for Ebix’s alleged breach of deal terms.

-Reporting by Sanjana Shivdas in Bengaluru; Editing by Arun Koyyur and Diane Craft
+Reporting by Sanjana Shivdas and additional reporting by Derek Francis in Bengaluru; Editing by Arun Koyyur, Will Dunham and Diane Craft

 Our Standards: The Thomson Reuters Trust Principles.